-To be admitted to most graduate programs or to take graduate courses without pursuing a degree, you must submit official transcripts demonstrating completion of a bachelor's degree from a regionally accredited degreegranting university or college or other accredited institution (approved by UMGC on a case-by-case basis) by the last day of your first term of enrollment at UMGC.
+To be admitted to most graduate programs or to take graduate courses without pursuing a degree, you must submit official transcripts demonstrating completion of a bachelor's degree from a UMGC-approved accredited college or university or other institution (approved on a case-by-case basis) by the end of your admit term at UMGC.

 Until the university receives your official transcript and verifies your completion of a bachelor's degree, you are limited to enrolling in no more than 6 credits of graduate coursework.
-Failure to submit official transcripts by the last day of your first term of enrollment at UMGC will result in your being prevented from enrolling in additional graduate courses at UMGC until such transcripts are submitted and verified by UMGC.
+Failure to submit official transcripts by the end of your admit term at UMGC will prevent you from enrolling in additional graduate courses until such transcripts are received and verified by UMGC.